 As a corollary to the University’s commitment to protect and promote free expression, members of the University community must also act in ways that are consistent with the principle of free expression.
 Although members of the University community are free to criticize and contest ideas, and to criticize and contest speakers who are members of the Suffolk University community or who are invited to campus, they may not obstruct or otherwise interfere with the freedom of others to express views they reject or even loathe.
 To this end, the University has a responsibility not only to promote a lively and fearless freedom of debate and deliberation, but also to protect that freedom when others attempt to restrict it.
 Further, it is an expectation that all members of the University community and all speakers at Suffolk will strive to act consistent with the principles of civil discourse.

 The freedom to debate and discuss the merits of competing ideas does not, of course, mean that individuals may say whatever they wish, wherever they wish.
 For example, the University may prohibit expression that defames a specific individual; constitutes an unlawful threat or unlawful harassment; unjustifiably invades substantial privacy or confidentiality interests; violates the law, such as by using University resources to participate in political campaign activity; or is otherwise incompatible with the University’s functioning, operations, or mission.
 A number of University policies address these and related issues, such as the University’s Title IX policy; the University Community Standards; the Law School Policies, Procedures, Rules and Regulations; employee policies and handbooks, and the University Faculty Handbook.
 In addition, the University may reasonably regulate the time, place and manner of expression to ensure that it does not disrupt the ordinary activities of the University.

 Subject to the foregoing principles, Suffolk University has adopted the following additional policies and procedures that have some relationship to freedom of expression on campus or virtual platforms provided by the University.

-I. Requests by Members of the Suffolk University Community to Use Campus Space for an Event
+I. Requests by Members of the Suffolk University Community to Use Campus Space for an Event2

 Members of the Suffolk University community seeking to hold an event at University facilities, whether the events involve members of the Suffolk University community or external speakers, must follow appropriate procedures.
-Those procedures can be found [here].
 Only recognized student organizations, faculty, and administrative entities of Suffolk University are permitted to request space or hold events on a University managed virtual platform.

 A variety of factors will be considered when deciding whether and how to permit use of University facilities for a requested event, including: